Datdevpro/Welcome_UI_DUT/README.md

-## Run the following code in terminal to install all package needed for program
+## Run the following code from file requirement.txt in terminal to install all package needed for program